black-mamba008/pwd_strength_analyser/README.md

 - Open the application in a web browser.
 - Enter a password in the input field.
 - Click the "Check Strength" button.
-- View the password strength and feedback provided below the input field.
+- View the password strength and feedback provided below the input field

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to update the README file if necessary.

 ## Contact